 1. Yearly Maximum

 Your yearly maximum is the most amount of money that your dental insurance plan will pay out for dental work during the year.
 Maximum payouts vary between insurance companies and plans, but most range from $1,000 to $1,500 per person, per year for restorative procedures.
-This maximum renews at the beginning of the year, and unused benefits typically won’t roll over.
+This maximum renews at the beginning of the year, and unused benefits typically won’t roll over, but make sure to check your plan — recent changes to regulations might mean that some of your unused benefits could roll over or be extended for use through March (if you act now).

 The deductible is the amount you pay out of pocket before your insurance company will pony up and pay for any services.
 Dental plan deductibles are typically much lower than regular health insurance deductibles, with most only needing you to pay of $50–100 before they start paying for dental work.
 Since your deductible will reset with the new year, getting your dental work in now rather than next year will save you money!